 Cocaine withdrawal doesn’t typically produce physical symptoms, but psychological symptoms can range from depression to fatigue.

-Giving up cocaine doesn’t require medical detox and is generally not life-threatening.
-However, finding treatment, whether it be rehab, therapy or a 12-step program, can increase the chances of successfully quitting.
-These treatments help people cope with withdrawal, cravings and reestablishing a drug-free life.
-Find treatment for a cocaine addiction now.
+Giving up Cocaine doesn’t require medical detox and is generally not life-threatening.
+However, finding treatment, whether it be rehab, therapy, or a 12-step program, can increase the chances of successfully quitting.
+These treatments help people cope with withdrawal, cravings, and reestablishing a drug-free life.
+Contact a treatment provider today.